Annual Progress review

 - College admissions process (four-year schools vs. two-year schools)

 - Campus visits

 - High school resources

-Due to COVID-19, the college fairs run by the National Association for College Admission Counseling (NACAC) are virtual for the spring of 2021.
-Please visit NACAC's college fair website for dates and registration information.
+Due to COVID-19, the college fairs run by the National Association for College Admission Counseling (NACAC) were virtual for the spring of 2022.
+Please check back for updates on the status of college fairs for the spring of 2023!

 College Admissions Exams (SAT & ACT)